Full Mouth Rehabilitation

 What can be expected with Full Mouth Rehabilitation?

-Because each patient’s needs are different, your full mouth rehabilitation will be different from another person’s.
-The goal with full mouth rehabilitation is to help stop the spread of infection and disease while helping to restore the smile in order to improve functionality.
-The process begins with a dental consultation, exam and series of x-rays.
+Because each patient’s needs are different, your full mouth rehabilitation will be specific to your needs.
+The goal with full mouth rehabilitation is to help stop the spread of infection and disease, while helping to restore the smile in order to improve functionality.
+The process begins with a dental consultation, exam, and series of x-rays.
 We will then discuss your options with you to create a treatment plan that’s ideal for your dental needs.
-We’ll schedule you to begin treatment as soon as possible and when it’s convenient for you.
-Full mouth rehabilitation can involve gum disease treatment and therapy, dental implants, bridge work, crown replacement and other options.
+We’ll schedule you to begin treatment as soon as possible, at a time that is convenient for you.
+Full mouth rehabilitation can involve gum disease treatment and therapy, dental implants, bridge work, crown replacement, and various other procedures.

 If you are interested in full mouth rehabilitation and would like to learn more about your treatment options, call our office today and we’ll help to answer any of your questions.